andyw8/andyw8.github.io/about.md

 permalink: /about/
 ---

-I'm a experienced software engineer with a aim to help development teams to evolve and improve by adopting modern software engineering practices.
+I'm a experienced software engineer whose aim to help development teams evolve and improve by adopting modern software engineering practices.

 I've been part of teams in London, Edinburgh, New York City, Berlin and Toronto,